annoying-dev/interview-coach/README.md

 # Main Problem Areas 🛠️
 - The hiring bar (differs by company)
 - Dunning–Kruger effect (Overestimate/Understimate coding and system design skills)
-- Applying to jobs is soul sucking and so if failing interviews.
-Secret sauce is resilience and persistence, baby.
+- Applying to jobs is soul sucking.
+Delegate.
-- they don't have time or are misinformed about the market.
-Many stories of no time, wanting stability and hard to filter companies on their own, being grateful to even have a job, etc.
-- some people just want money and if they were just honest with themselves about it, I could make them 2x, 3x their income.
-Money can't buy happiness but it helps bruh.
+- People don't like feeling bad: rejection, failure, anxious, etc. They can actually turn this into fuel to power their growth tho.
+Struggle is good.
+- No transparency or general measures on what progress looks when studying system design and coding.

 # Observations 👀
 - There is a stark contrast when coaching women vs men
+- People think they can cram system design like they do LC but it's so far removed from the reality.
+Adjust expectations
 - People don't have as much time as they think, and they don't realize the time commitment.
 They need to strategize their job search and learning.
 - A person's environment and people they surround themselves with, especially their partner if they have one, have A SHIT TON of influence on how they grow.
 - The smartest people I've worked with are nearly impossible to convince to move jobs.
 Why is that?
 On an individual level I know why, but can are there any common characteristics?
+- Many stories of no time, wanting stability and hard to filter companies on their own, being grateful to even have a job, etc.
+- People tend to ramble when they don't know something.
+Kinda like grasping at straws.
+It's important to not cut them off.
+Don't spaz out and let them finish.

 # TODO
 The more specific and concrete you are, the better.
 None of that frou frou bullshit.
 Simple words are best; mind the LCD.
 Don't you dare use buzzwords.
 MICROSERVICE. 💀